Guide

 If you don’t want your insurer to view any part of your medical history, then you can deny their request.
 But, be aware, this could result in your life insurance application being rejected.

-Can my medical history affect my application
+Can my medical history affect my application?

 For example, your medical history might show you had cancer one year ago.
 They could use this information to raise your premiums as it may relate to your life expectancy.
-But they can't use the fact you have eczema to deny your application.

-Most answers don’t raise red flags or need more investigation.
-But, it’s vital that you are honest on your application.
-If you withhold information because you don’t want to submit your medical records, then you risk voiding your policy.
+If you withhold information on your application, then you risk having any claims under the plan being declined and the plan being vopided.
 This means the insurer can refuse to pay out in the event of your death.

 - Details of any pre-existing health conditions such as diabetes, cancer or Crohn’s disease